Soldiers and Women

 Soldiers and Women is a 1930 American pre-Code mystery crime film directed by Edward Sloman and starring Aileen Pringle, Grant Withers and Walter McGrail.
 Produced by Columbia Pictures, it is based on a 1929 stage play by Paul Hervey Fox and George Tilton.
 A print is preserved by the Library of Congress.

-Synopsis
+Plot

 Captain Clive Branch of the United States Marine Corps is stationed with the garrison in Haiti, where he is conducting affairs with the wives of two fellow officers.
 When one of the husbands is murdered he comes under suspicion of the killing.